 One of the most peaceful pass-times, horseback riding provides a way to train an incredible animal and explore the scenery, or become involved in competitions and shows.
 Whether you are a novice or a lifetime rider, we call can use a few helpful tips to make riding even more enjoyable.

-Therefore, Samir Becic, 4 times number 1 fitness trainer in the world and his HFR team have compiled a list of the top ten tips to improve your riding experience and skills.
+Therefore, Samir Becic, 4 times number 1 fitness trainer in the world, author of the book ReSYNC Your Life and his HFR team have compiled a list of the top ten tips to improve your riding experience and skills.
 If this article interests you, feel free to read our other horse articles, including The Top 10 Health Benefits of Owning a Horse and The Health Benefits of Horseback Riding.

 - Yoga: Yoga is a relaxing way to lengthen and loosen muscles.
 As a horseback rider it is critical that your body remains relaxed and that you are able to move rhythmically with the gate of your horse.
 Some helpful poses that lengthen your muscles and release tension include downward dog, eagle, chair, and triangle.